 The 1965-1966 Mustang Perfect Fit Elite air conditioning system is designed specifically to bolt into your classic Mustang with minimal modification to your vehicle.
 Each kit comes with detailed, easy-to-follow installation instructions and mounting template, so you can install it all yourself and get it done right.

-Please note: Classic Auto Air's Air Conditioning Systems are custom made to your specific application and are not returnable.
+Please note: Classic Auto Air recommends the use of a 6-Blade Fan when you install this Air Conditioning System.
+Classic Auto Air's Air Conditioning Systems are custom made to your specific application and are not returnable.
 Please allow 3-5 weeks for delivery.

 When you purchase a Classic Auto Air system, you are getting almost 40 years of real world, high-tech, cooling technology.
 Check out the wide arrange of Classic Auto Air products that are offered from CJ Pony Parts.